runpod/docs/docs/runpodctl/install-runpodctl.md

 ---
-title: Installing runpodctl
+title: Install runpodctl
-description: "Get started with runpodctl, an open-source CLI, to work with Pods and RunPod projects.
-Install and configure the tool, then verify the installation and API key setup to start using runpodctl."
+description: "Get started with runpodctl, an open-source CLI for working with Pods and RunPod projects.
+Learn how to install and configure the tool, then verify the installation and API key setup to start using runpodctl."
 sidebar_position: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-runpodctl is an [open-source command-line interface (CLI)](https://github.com/runpod/runpodctl).
-You can use runpodctl to work with Pods and RunPod projects.
+`runpodctl` is an [open-source command-line interface (CLI)](https://github.com/runpod/runpodctl).
+You can use `runpodctl` to work with Pods and RunPod projects.

 When you create a Pod, it comes with runpodctl installed and configured with a Pod-scoped API key.
 You can also run runpodctl locally.